malworthy/smoke/README.md

 - string.splitlines(str) // split a string on newline.  a returns list
 - string.char(num) // converts an ascii value into a 1 character string
 - string.trim(string)
+- string.join(list) // makes a string by joining all elements of a list

 File IO
 - file.readlines(path) // reads a text file and returns a list of all the lines in file